clojurists-together/clojuriststogether.org/content/news/2019/q4-2019-funding-announcement.md

 Libpython-clj is a new library that allows Clojurians access to the whole Python ecosystem.

-The goal of the proposed project is to improve developer experiece around Libpython-clj in several aspects:
+The goal of the proposed project is to improve developer experience around Libpython-clj in several aspects:

 - Document important parts of Libpython-clj internals and API.
 - Use it to turn a chosen Python library (e.g., tensorflow) into a Clojure library.